 Career Information for Fire Prevention and Protection Engineers

 Fire prevention and protection engineers devise fire detection systems, conduct research and concoct fire prevention methodologies.
 They also consult with architecture and construction personnel to ensure structures comply with fire safety regulations.
-The BLS predicted a 6% increase in job opportunities for health and safety engineers, including fire prevention and protection engineers, from 2014 to 2024; the median annual salary for these professionals was $84,600 as of 2015.
+The BLS predicted an average increase of 5% in job opportunities for health and safety engineers, including fire prevention and protection engineers, from 2018 to 2028; the median annual salary for these professionals was $89,130 as of 2018.

 The majority of fire prevention and protection engineers have bachelor's degrees; they usually major in engineering but sometimes focus on math or a natural science.
 Many states require engineers to become licensed, a process that entails passing exams and accumulating experience.
 Engineers may wish to pursue the Certified Fire Protection Specialist credential available through the NFPA.